-- (1) The Commission may initiate a Policy either by making a written request to the Department, COPA, or the Police Board to draft such Policy, or by drafting a Policy itself. - (2) If the Commission requests that the Department, COPA, or the Police Board draft a Policy: - (A) The Department, COPA, or the Police Board shall accept or decline the request in writing within 14 days of receipt, and, if declining, provide the Commission with a written explanation. - (B) If the request is accepted, the Department, COPA, or the Police Board shall provide a draft of the Policy to the Commission within
+(1) The Commission may initiate a Policy either by drafting a Policy itself or by making a written request to the Department, COPA, or the Police Board to draft such Policy

-60 calendar days, which time the Commission may extend at its discretion.

-(C) If the Department, COPA, or the Police Board does not respond, declines the request, or accepts the request but fails to draft a Policy within 60 calendar days or any extension thereto, the Commission may take its request to the Mayor who shall review the parties' positions and either direct the Superintendent, Chief Administrator, or Police Board President to take appropriate action, or explain in writing why no action is warranted.
+- (2) If the Commission requests that the Department, COPA, or the Police Board draft a Policy: - (A) The Department, COPA, or the Police Board shall accept or decline the request in writing within 14 days of receipt, and, if declining, provide the Commission with a written explanation. - (B) If the request is accepted, the Department, COPA, or the Police Board shall provide a draft of the Policy to the Commission within 60 calendar days, which time the Commission may extend at its discretion. - (C) If the Department, COPA, or the Police Board does not respond, declines the request, or accepts the request but fails to draft a Policy within 60 calendar days or any extension thereto, the Commission may take its request to the Mayor, who shall review the parties' positions and either direct the Superintendent, Chief Administrator, or Police Board President to take appropriate action, or explain in writing why the Mayor has concluded that no action is warranted.

-(c) The initiating party shall submit the new or amended Policy to the Commission, Department, COPA, or Police Board, as appropriate, for review.
-The Commission, Department, COPA, or Police Board shall have 60 days after submission to provide written comments or suggestions to the submitting party on how to improve the Policy.
-The Commission may consult with subject matter experts and solicit public comment to inform its evaluation.
+(c) The initiating party shall submit the proposed new or amended Policy to the Commission, and to the Department, COPA, or Police Board, as appropriate, for review.